provenstyle/BTCP/README.md

 ### Set up your environment

+#### Python
+Node uses python to build some packages so it needs to be on the path Download and install [python](https://www.python.org) from their wesite. version 2.7.14 is know to work

 #### Node
-Node is used during development to build and serve the css, html, and javascript

-Download and install [node](https://nodejs.org) from their website.
+Node is used during development to build and serve the css, html, and javascript Download and install [node](https://nodejs.org) from their website. version 6.11.0 LTS is known to work

 Install the [gulp-cli](http://gulpjs.com) globally.
 ```